-Even though the project was built in the Sacramento/San Joaquin Delta on a difficult and constrained tract of land surrounded by waterways, high groundwater and peat soils, those issues were successfully addressed in design and construction.
-The project features included the following:
+Even though the project was built in the Sacramento/San Joaquin Delta on a difficult and constrained tract of land surrounded by waterways, high groundwater, and peat soils, the issues were successfully addressed in design and construction.
+The project features include the following:

-- Construction of a trench-style wetwell that was 43 feet deep in high groundwater
+- Construction of a trench-style wetwell, 43-feet deep in high groundwater

 - Six 300-hp submersible non-clog centrifugal wastewater pumps driven by variable frequency drives located in the new electrical building